-The XRD analysis was carried out on as milled powders as well as on HC samples obtained from BM AI+SN powders compressed below and above Sn melting temperature (at 220°C and 240°C) to check which phases were present.
-Concerning HC samples, the test was conducted on a section parallel to compression direction in the middle of the sample with the same orientation.
-The results (Figure 9) demonstrate that there are no other phases in addition to pure AI and pure β -Sn, neither in mixed powders nor in HC samples.
-Moreover, after hot compression, peaks do not show significant broadening with respect to powders.
-On the other hand, changes in peak intensities are observed in the different conditions, especially for tall peaks at low angle and for β -Sn phase.
+- 2 The XRD analysis was carried out on as milled powders as well as on HC samples - 3 obtained from BM Al+SN powders compressed below and above Sn melting temperature - 4 (at 220°C and 240°C) to check which phases were present.
+The results (Figure 8) - 5 demonstrate that there are no other phases in addition to pure Al and pure β -Sn, neither in - 6 mixed powders nor in HC samples.
+Moreover, after hot compression, peaks do not show - 7 significant broadening with respect to powders.
+On the other hand, changes in peak - intensities are observed in the different conditions, especially for tall peaks at low angle.

-Figure 9.
+Figure 8.
 X-ray diffractogram of mixed powders, HC220 and HC240 samples in the as-compacted condition